abhiagwl/semafor_Framenet_v1.7/README.md

-This ReadMe file is a revised version of [Noahs instructions](https://github.com/Noahs-ARK/semafor).
-In this fork, I made several fixes and update semafor to be compatible with framenet 1.7.
+#### This ReadMe file is a revised version of [Noahs instructions](https://github.com/Noahs-ARK/semafor).
+In this fork, I made several fixes in the source code and update semafor to be compatible with framenet 1.7.
+Please note that semafor provided by Noahs may not work on framenet 1.7.
+Please download this version of semafor to avoid unexpected training issues.

     SEMAFOR (a frame-semantic parser for English)
     Copyright (C) 2012